zfsonlinux/zfs-auto-snapshot/README.zfs-auto-snapshot.txt

  zfs/label		A label that can be used to differentiate this set of
 			backups from others, not required.

+ zfs/verbose		Set to false by default, setting to true makes the
+			service produce more output about what it's doing.

+ zfs/avoidscrub		Set to true by default, this determines whether
+			we should avoid taking snapshots on any pools that have a scrub or resilver in progress.
+			More info in the bugid:
+			6343667 need itinerary so interrupted scrub/resilver
+				doesn't have to start over

 An example instance manifest is included in this archive.